AD-Vega/rtl-power-fftw/README.md

 therefore a modern, C++11 enabled compiler is needed to compile `rtl_power_fftw`.

+## Prerequisites

+The following prerequisites are needed to build `rtl_power_fftw`:

+* FFTW3 library
+* TCLAP library

+For instructions on how to install them in your environment consult the documentation of your system's package manager.
+Be sure to install the development (header) files as well (the correct packages names often end in -dev or -devel).
+For Debian-based systems, the following command should do (this step is only needed once):

+    sudo apt-get install libfftw3-dev libtclap-dev

 ## Installation

 To compile the program, cd into the directory where you have cloned the code